xiaoylu/leetcode_category/Java/Readme.md

   * use private unless you have a good reason not to
   * avoid public fields except for constants
   * private methods can not be overridden
-    * private method are **private**
   * protected methods are accessable by classes in the same package
   * all methods are virtual by default
   * The access specifier for overriding method can allow more than the overridden method
-    * a protected instance method in the superclass can be made public in subclass
+    * ex. a protected instance method in the superclass can be made public in subclass

 super() vs. this():
 ---